gymneganesh/nav-ex-rate-finder/README.md

      >npm cache clean
      >npm install -g angular-cli@latest
      - Install/Update Protractor and webdriver manager
+ ::::::  in package.json remove "sudo" in the attribute  {"postinstall": "sudo typings install"}, if you run the app in windows machine.

+## Build
+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests